ATTAINING TO THE INHERITANCE

 We can use words to tell of such authority and glory but we never will gain a true concept of the splendor of Christ until that Day of days when we see Him.
 Then we will have bodies like His and be able to abide in the Presence of this most awesome Personage.

-Being made so much better than the angels, as he hath by inheritance obtained a more excellent name than they.
+having become so much better than the angels, as He has by inheritance obtained a more excellent name than they.
 (Hebrews 1:4)

 The Scriptures suggest that when Satan rebelled against God a large number of angels followed him, including some of the angels of great status and authority in Heaven.
 It is against these “principalities” and “powers” and “rulers of the darkness of the world” that the saints must struggle as they attempt to lay hold on the inheritance they have been given through Christ.

 One of the most interesting of the experiences we will have when we die physically is to gain the acquaintance of the angels.

 Some of the angels, such as Gabriel, are permitted to be close to the Presence of God.
 Paul refers to the “elect” angels (I Timothy 5:21).
 This is a special expression, in that we think of Divine election only in terms of people.
 But Paul charged Timothy concerning godliness, calling on the elect angels as witnesses.

 God has intelligent creatures who are able to make choices but who are not human beings.
 The uniqueness of the human is not his intelligence or that he can make choices.
 It is that he is in the image of God and has a soul capable of union with God.